RedHatInsights/insights-pup/README.md

 ## How it Works

-The PUPP service workflow is as follows:
+The PUP service workflow is as follows:

   - The upload service sends a POST reflecting a new upload to be processed
   - The validator downloads the payload specified in the `url` key of the JSON
   - Insights Core is used to validate the tarfile and extract configurable facts from the archive
-  - PUPP sends a POST to the inventory service containing the facts using the identity from the original principal
+  - PUP sends a POST to the inventory service containing the facts using the identity from the original principal
   - If Inventory post succeeds, validator responds to upload service with a 202 status

 ### JSON

-The JSON expected by the PUPP service from the upload service looks like this:
+The JSON expected by the PUP service from the upload service looks like this:

 ```
 {"rh_account": "123456",